LixiaEchoTang/InnerSight/README.md

 ## Attribution

-This project is inspired by and based on the insights from the YouTube video “[Video Title](https://www.youtube.com/watch?v=WfE7Cl8qyKA)” by [Creator Name].
+This project is inspired by and based on the insights from the YouTube video “[It took me 35+ years to realize what I'll tell you in 15 minutes](https://www.youtube.com/watch?v=WfE7Cl8qyKA)” by [Productive Peter].

 - **Use Excerpts Carefully:**
   Only short excerpts or summaries that fall under fair use are included, rather than large verbatim scripts from the video.